marctorsoc/marctorsoc.github.io/_posts/2021-06-12-use-python-without-installing-on-windows.md

 arrive here via Google Search :)
 </p>

-Don't hesitate to ask me if you have questions above the above.
+Don't hesitate to ask me if you have questions about the above.
 Have fun!